horkavlna/synergykit-sdk-android/README.md

    }
 });
 ```

-#### Listen collection changes
+### Start observing whole collection

 SynergyKit provides listening changes of records in data collection.
-You can listen  `created`, `updated`, `patched`, `deleted`.
-You can set / unset listener befor or after socket connection.
+You can listen  `created`, `updated`, `patched`, `deleted` states.
+You can set / unset listener(s) befor or after socket is connected (Both situation are supported).

 ```java